Syncope in Cavalier King Charles Spaniels

 Technically, syncope is the temporary loss of consciousness, or fainting, due to a sudden decline in blood flow to the brain.
 It is not unique to dogs with heart disorders and generally may be referred to as canine syncope syndrome.

 In cavaliers, syncope and presyncope are associated with Mitral Valve Disease because in mid- to late stages of MVD, when the affected dog experiences excessive excitement, stress, or sudden shock, the heart and blood vessels are prompted to constrict, with the heart rate increasing suddenly, depleting the blood volume from the left ventricle and in the blood vessels to the brain.
 Syncope associated with the heart's reaction to MVD is called vasodepressor syncope.
+An episode may occur while an MVD-affected dog is having a coughing fit, in which is known as "cough-drop" syndrome.

 Common factors which may precipitate vasodepressor syncope in cavaliers with mid- to late stage MVD are excessive exercise, running, stress, coughing, barking, urination, defecation, or pain.
 Even grooming or bathing, if stressful to the dog, could prompt syncope.
 Treatment for syncope involves treating the underlying disorder, which in the case of cavaliers suffering from MVD would be treatment of that disease, including adjustment of the medication.
 Also, cavaliers in the advanced stages of MVD should avoid stress, excitement, and coughing, and excessive exercise.